Where They Live

 Good Habitat Doesn’t Last Forever

-Young-forest habitats are ephemeral – they don’t last forever, and sometimes they stop being useful to cottontails after only a few years.
+Patches of young forest are ephemeral – they don’t last forever, and often they stop being useful to cottontails after 10 or so years.

 Machines can renew, restore, and create young-forest habitat.